metab0t/PyOptInterface/docs/source/benchmark.md

 In our benchmark, we include the following modeling interfaces:

 1. `C++`: Official C++ interfaces to Gurobi and COPT provided by the optimizers.
-2. `PyOptInterface`: The Python interface to Gurobi and COPT implemented by our paper.
+2. `PyOptInterface`: The Python interface to Gurobi and COPT we implemented.
 3. `JuMP`: An open-source algebraic modeling language in Julia, it is used with `Gurobi.jl` and `COPT.jl` to interact with optimizers.
 We use the direct mode feature of JuMP to skip an additional cache of the problem.
 The Julia code is warmed up by running a small case before the benchmark to rule out compilation latency of Julia.
 4. `gurobipy` and `coptpy`: Official Python interfaces to Gurobi and COPT provided by the optimizers.
 5. `Pyomo`: An open-source algebraic modeling language in Python.
 We use the in-memory persistent solver interface of Pyomo to interact with Gurobi and COPT without writing the model to disk.
 The Pyomo support for COPT is bundled with the COPT distribution.